oss-review-toolkit/ort/README.md

 ## From binaries

-Preliminary binary artifacts for ORT are currently available via [JitPack](https://jitpack.io/#oss-review-toolkit/ort).
+Binary artifacts for releases are published to [Maven Central](https://central.sonatype.com/namespace/org.ossreviewtoolkit).
-Please note that due to limitations with the JitPack build environment, the reporter is not able to create the Web App report.

 ## From sources